alexdisdier/short-url/README.md

 - Enter an URL to shorten
 - Display a list of all the shorten URLs already created by users
 - Each shorten URL will be unique and a maximum length of 5 characters
-- Display the number of visits each shorten URLs already have
+- Display the number of visits each shorten URLs already has
 - The shorten URL will redirect to the original page
 - Each time a shorten URL is clicked, the counter for that URL will be incremented
-- What if the url already has been shorten ??? do you create new one or warn the user it's already listed
+- Copy the short URL created
+- URL Validation

 ## Directory Structure